Alseidon/TaylorInterface.jl/README.md

 At the moment, TaylorInterface supports jet transport for one variable or one symbol, and doesn't support parallelisation of the C code or changing the number type from double.
 As taylor currently only works on Linux systems, so does TaylorInterface.

+This package is still in development; feel free to contact me for any questions, suggestions or remarks!

 ## Installation

 You can simply install this package from the Julia REPL, using Pkg.
 Run Julia, enter `]` to enter the package manager, and then: